khaledk2/leb-beta/docs/user_guide/upload_strains.rst

   * The "Import Data" and "Export Template" functions are moved into an additional dropdown menu accessible using the blue "data" button on the right-hand side.

 * The cells with the names of the primary column groups can be clicked on to expand showing the entire column group, which by default hides read-only cells that store the results of your inputs to the mandatory cells.
-* Single clicking a cell selects its entire row.
+* Single-clicking a cell selects its entire row.
-* Double clicking a cell opens up its respective editor menu for you to input data.
+* Double-clicking a cell opens up its respective editor menu for you to input data.
 * The blue "Show/Hide Columns" button allows you to show and hide specific individual columns.
-This is useful if you need to focus on viewing a specific features of the data.
+This is useful if you need to focus on viewing specific features of the data.
 Note: it is not recommended to hide mandatory columns.
 * The blue "Undo" and "Redo" buttons allow the undoing and redoing of your actions in the grid.
 Warning: They behave temperamentally.